markcoty/Heart-Attack-Prediction-Model/README.md

 ## Heart Attack Prediction Project

-This project will use the data from this dataset https://www.kaggle.com/datasets/rashikrahmanpritom/heart-attack-analysis-prediction-dataset.
+This project uses the data from this dataset https://www.kaggle.com/datasets/rashikrahmanpritom/heart-attack-analysis-prediction-dataset.

 1. First, we perform Exploratory Data Analysis.